beverts312/website/content/about/resume.md

     end="Present"
 >}}
 * Lead a team within Platform Engineering which enables other teams in the enterprise to migrate to the cloud by providing them with tooling and platforms for both Azure and AWS
-* Design core aspects of our EKS based Kubernetes platform
+* Design, build, and support core aspects of our EKS based Kubernetes platform (currently hosts 1500+ applications)
-* Develop reusable infrastructure templates for AWS and Azure using terraform
+* Develop reusable infrastructure templates and patterns for AWS and Azure using terraform
 * Lead all Azure migration efforts in the business unit

 {{</job>}}

 {{<job